Leave in Denmark

 • 2 weeks after birth are obligatory for per parent

-• 8 weeks (transferable) for each parent, which have to be used before the child’s first birthday
+• 8 weeks (transferable) for each parent, which has to be used before the child’s first birthday

 • 9 weeks of parental leave is earmarked for each parent